orxfun/orx-parallel/examples/wasm/tsp/vanilla/ui/README.md

 - import `init`, `init_parallel_runtime`, and `run_search` from `./pkg/wasm_bindings.js`
 - call `init()` in the worker before touching wasm exports
-- call `init_parallel_runtime(threadCount)` before the first parallel search in that worker module
+- call `init_parallel_runtime(threadCount)` before the first parallel search in that worker
 - send search results back to the main thread with `postMessage`

-In this example, the thread pool is created per search-worker module.
+In this example, the thread pool is created per worker.
 That means each worker owns its own pool, and a new worker implies a new pool.

-Alternatively, one can create a persistent search worker with the thread pool created only once.
+You can also keep a persistent search worker alive and reuse it for multiple searches.
+Either way, the worker must initialize the parallel runtime once before it runs parallel search.

 ## config files that matter